FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 With FusionAuth however, we are able to [separate our auth concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from our application.
 Right away, we can scale our user base independently of our main application.
 As we build new applications or integrate with other platforms, we now have one centralized place to handle our authentication and authorization needs.

 Why does that matter?
 Imagine that my company already has an existing identity provider and that I need to integrate my new application with it.
 Perhaps I have many applications that I need to integrate with my identity provider.
+Maybe I am a startup and want to offload all user management including the functionality and security concerns.
-Maybe I am a startup and want to offload all user management including the functionality and security concerns that come along with it to FusionAuth.
 By having all of our user management concerns handled in one place, we can focus on the requirements of our application independently.

-Finally, with FusionAuth we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, and social-login.
+With a customer identity and access management platform like FusionAuth, we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, and social-login.

 At the end of this tutorial, you will have a working Ruby on Rails application that completes the [OAuth 2.0 authorization code](https://oauth.net/2/grant-types/authorization-code/) flow leveraging FusionAuth to authenticate users.